 Before You Begin

-- Create an HTTP service and ensure if the service is in the ACTIVE mode.
+- Create a HTTP service and also ensure that the service is in the ACTIVE mode.

-- The domain is accessible publicly on port 80.
-Also, ensure that this domain is accessible to the HTTP service created in step 1.
+- Ensure that the domain is accessible to the HTTP service that you created above.

 To generate the certificate from Let’s Encrypt CA: